DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 These facts are non-negotiable constraints on any physical information-handling system.

-## Core Assumption: Why Growth Must Occur
+## Minimal Negentropy Principle: Why Growth Occurs

-The proof relies on one weak, nearly tautological principle rooted in the definition of progress:
+The proof relies on one weak, nearly tautological principle rooted in basic thermodynamics:

-**P1: Minimal Progress**.
-Any non-stagnant, non-regressing civilization has effective average information growth r > 1 over long timescales.
+**P1: Local Negentropy.** Any non-stagnant, non-regressing negentropic node has effective average information growth r > 1 over long timescales.

-This follows from the anthropic context of the Fermi Paradox: we look for *observable* civilizations, which presupposes growth (r > 1).
-Stagnation (r = 1) or regression (r < 1) naturally yields silence through resource decay, so rejecting P1 implies civilizations never grow enough to be observable, trivially resolving the paradox.
+This follows from the observational framing of the Fermi Paradox: we look for detectable information-processing nodes, which presupposes growth (r > 1).
+Stagnation (r = 1) or regression (r < 1) naturally yields silence through resource decay, so rejecting P1 implies negentropic nodes never grow enough to be observable — a trivial resolution.

 ## Why Informational Growth Leads to Black Holes

-Progressing systems (P1) evolve toward exponential information growth to minimize erasure costs (Landauer's principle).
+Negentropic systems with r > 1 evolve toward exponential information growth to minimise erasure costs (Landauer's principle).
 Hitting the Bekenstein limit triggers a density crisis: To continue, the system must pack bits at maximal density, requiring mass-energy concentration.
 This dynamic leads to gravitational collapse into a black hole if engineered, or to stagnation if not (both outcomes are externally silent).

 The "informational singularity" is a phase transition.
 Externally, there are no emissions or expansion.
 Internally, computation runs at maximal efficiency.

-### Why Civilizations Don’t Expand Across Space
+### Why Negentropic Systems Don’t Expand Across Space

 Why no sharding or interstellar spread?
 Surface-tension physics explains why sharding is energetically prohibitive.